Mr. & Mrs. Smith (2005 film): Plot

 The renewed Smith partnership is threatened by their employers, who join forces to eliminate the couple.
 Eddie, John's best friend and co-worker, turns down a bounty of $400,000 for each of them.
 The Smiths are attacked by an army of assassins.
 Their pockmarked house is blown up and the Smiths steal their neighbor's minivan.
-They destroy their attackers' pursuing armored sedans, while bickering about their fighting styles and personal secrets they have discovered about each other.
+They destroy their pursuing attackers' armored sedans, while bickering about their fighting styles and personal secrets they have discovered about each other.
 They meet with Eddie and decide to save their marriage.
 The Smiths kidnap Danz from his high-security prison to use as a bargaining chip.

 Danz tells them that he is merely bait, an intern hired by each of their employers after they discovered the Smiths were married; his clients hoped the Smiths would kill each other.
 Discarding each of their contingency plans, the Smiths make a last stand together, fending off an assault inside a home decorating store by heavily armed operatives.
 In the aftermath, the Smiths meet their marriage counselor again and say that their marriage is thriving.